So you want to become a hypnotist

 1. Training With A Novice Hypnotist

 These days, many hypnotists become trainers because they don’t have enough hypnosis clients.
 Training is a way for them to subsidize their income.
-Train the trainer programs are continuing to quickly pump out many new trainers.
+Therefore train the trainer programs are continuing to quickly pump out many new trainers.
 So hypnosis training courses are popping up everywhere.
 Many of these trainers are novice hypnotists themselves.

 2. Having A Classroom-Only Experience